tomasbedrich/pycaching/README.rst

     print(cache.name)  # cache.load() is automatically called
     print(cache.location)  # stored in cache, printed immediately

-This uses lazy loading, so the :class:`.Cache` object is created immediately and the page is loaded when needed (accessing the name).
+This uses lazy loading, so the `Cache <https://pycaching.readthedocs.io/en/latest/api.html#cache>`__ object is created immediately and the page is loaded when needed (accessing the name).

 You can use different method of loading cache details.
-It will be much faster, but it will load less details:
+It will be much faster, but it will load less
+details:

 .. code-block:: python